517

-Year 517 (DXVII) was a common year starting on Sunday (link will display the full calendar) of the Julian calendar.
-At the time, it was known as the Year of the Consulship of Agapitus and Paulus (or, less frequently, year 1270 Ab urbe condita).
+Year 517 (DXVII) was a common year starting on Sunday of the Julian calendar.
+At the time, it was known as the Year of the Consulship of Agapitus and Paulus among the Romans (or, less frequently, year 1270 Ab urbe condita).
 The denomination 517 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.